MuhammadRidha7/Shia/README.md

 **Umar:** \
 The Quran that was given to The Prophet had 11,027,000 letters. \
-`Durr ul Manthur, by Suyuti, vol 6, page 422` `Jami us Saghir, by Suyuti, vol 2, page 264` `Itqan as Suyuti, vol 1, page 121` `Mu'jam al Ausat, by Tabarani, vol 6, page 361` `Majma' uz Zawa'id al Haythami, vol 7, page 163` \
+`Durr ul Manthur, by Suyuti, vol 6, page 422` `Jami us Saghir, by Suyuti, vol 2, page 264` `Itqan as Suyuti, vol 1, page 121` `Mu'jam al Ausat, by Tabarani, vol 6, page 361` `Majma uz Zawa'id, by Haythami, vol 7, page 163` \
 (Current Qu'ran has less than 2/3rds of that!)

 **Ibn Mas'ud:** \